Ground State Properties of the Diluted Sherrington-Kirkpatrick Spin Glass: Abstract

 \section{Abstract}

 We present a numerical study of ground states of the dilute versions of the Sherrington-Kirkpatrick (SK) mean-field spin glass.
 In contrast to so-called ``sparse'' mean-field spin glasses that have been studied widely on random networks of finite (average or regular) degree, the networks studied here are randomly bond-diluted to an overall density $p$, such that the average degree diverges as $\sim pN$ with the system size $N$.
-Ground-state energies are obtained with high accuracy for random instances for given $p$ over a wide range of densities $p$.
+Ground-state energies are obtained with high accuracy for random instances over a wide range of fixed $p$.
 Since this is a NP-hard combinatorial problem, we employ the Extremal Optimization heuristic to that end.
-We find that the exponent describing the finite-size corrections, $\omega$, varies continuously with $p$, a somewhat surprising result, as one would not expect that gradual bond-dilution would change the universality class of a statistical model.
+We find that the exponent describing the finite-size corrections, $\omega$, varies continuously with $p$, a somewhat surprising result, as one would not expect that gradual bond-dilution would change the $T=0$ universality class of a statistical model.
 For $p\to1$, the familiar result of $\omega(p=1)\approx\frac{2}{3}$ for SK is obtained.
-In the limit of small $p$, $\omega(p)$ appears to diverge hyperbolically.